 IOWA...

+There has been much ado about little, lately.
 Every four years this forgotten state pops up because it is the first electoral event in a seemingly endless saga wherein candidates are obliged to kiss babies, look at corn and taste uninviting food, even by American standards.

 The caucuses over, Iowa will return to its native irrelevance.